Iso (automobile): Legacy

 The "'Museo ISO Rivolta" is a project that has been in development for years, with a plan to inhabit the former warehouses of the historic factory in Bresso.
 It was intended to collect motorbikes and cars.
 In 2008, the municipal administration dedicated a newly built street in the former factory area of Bresso to the Isetta.

 One of the two surviving warehouses of the Bresso factory has housed the new post office of the municipality since 2013.

 Refoundation

 In 2017, after an initiative by Atelier Zagato, the Iso Rivolta brand was brought back into life and had its name turned into ISO Rivolta.
 It was first placed on the Vision concept car, created to race virtually in SONY PlayStation's GranTurismo and adopted by over 120,000 gamers.

 This success led to the Rivolta family's decision to revive the company with its first GT model of the new millennium: the GTZ.
 The design and production of these exclusive collectible cars were entrusted to Zagato.
-The technological partnership with GM's Chevrolet Corvette for the project is an historic one.
-Only 19 GTZs will be produced.
+The technological partnership with GM's Chevrolet Corvette for the project is a historic one, with only 19 GTZs to be produced.